 Operations and supply chain management is defined as the design, operation, and improvement of the systems that create and deliver the firm's primary products and services.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management.
-Topic: What Is Operations and Supply Chain Management?
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management.
+(OSCM) Topic: What Is Operations and Supply Chain Management?

 7. The term "value" refers to the relationship between quality and the price paid by the consumer.